csthomps/s386-blog/_posts/2023-09-01-first-post.md

     - ChatGPT can provide recommendations on best practices for data science projects, ensuring that your blog is not only informative but also useful.
 ```

-I'd like to give my own thoughts on a few of these examples.
+This is a very long, yet not comprehensive list of what it can do.
+What you can do with ChatGPT as your assistant is really only limited by your imagination.
+That said, there are some limits.
+I'd like to give my own thoughts on a few of these examples, and illustrate the strengths and weaknesses to keep in mind while using ChatGPT.

 ### Writing Code Examples
 Chatgpt is exceptionally good at writing code when given a well phrased problem, even complex ones.
 Take, for example, a homework problem I had for one of my data science classes.